ooichinchun/PassiveScalar_BatchRuns_w_Fluent/Select_RandLoc_Create_scm_for_Fluent/Readme.md

 This is a two-step process:
 1) Generate list of x,y locations from LHS
 2) Retain only sampled locations that are present in the list of locations specified in 'all-names-transpose.csv' (Note that the check assumes a gridded list of locations currently)
+3) The filename specified in <u>prev_zone = 'small-box-01-05:270313'</u> needs to be changed to some random (but valid) zone name for the very first run.
+This zone is needed as a filler to set the UDS source to 0 for the first run.
+4) The list of zones in the scm needs to be updated.
+5) The save directories for the Vol-avg Passive Scalar value and the FLUENT case and data file need to be updated as desired.
+(Search for '.txt' and '.cas.h5')

 ### Using the scm file